OfficeDev/teams-toolkit-samples/deep-linking-hello-world-tab-without-sso-M365/README.md

 ## Prerequisites

 - [NodeJS](https://nodejs.org/en/), fully tested on NodeJS 12, 14
-- An M365 account.
-If you do not have M365 account, apply one from [M365 developer program](https://developer.microsoft.com/en-us/microsoft-365/dev-program)
+- A Microsoft 365 account.
+If you do not have Microsoft 365 account, apply one from [Microsoft 365 developer program](https://developer.microsoft.com/en-us/microsoft-365/dev-program)
 - [Teams Toolkit Visual Studio Code Extension](https://aka.ms/teams-toolkit) version after 4.0.0 or [TeamsFx CLI](https://aka.ms/teamsfx-cli) version after 0.10.2

 ## What you will learn in this sample: